motokiee/RippleAnimation/README.md

 ```

 #### Carthage
-To Install RippleAnimation with Carthage, write `github "mnat44/RippleAnimation"` in your Cartfile and run `cart update`.
+To Install RippleAnimation with Carthage, write `github "mnat44/RippleAnimation"` in your Cartfile and run `carthage update`.

 ## License
 RippleAnimation is released under the MIT license.
 Go read the LICENSE file for more information.